the-crypt-keeper/can-ai-code/README.md

 ## News

 **12/31** Happy new year!
 Evaluated TinyLlama 1.1B, it unfortunately fails.
+OpenLlama v2 also awful (but it's very old, so that's not unexpected).

 **12/29** Evaluate dolphin-2.5-phi, re-evaluate Falcon and WizardCoder-15B via GGUF and remove all old GGML quants.
 Evaluate replit/replit-code-v1_5-3b.